d-schafer/sycophants/README.md

 <b>Note:</b> This replication code is designed to work if you have Twitter API access, but also if you don't. <br>

-If you have Twitter API access Tweets you can run: <br>
+If you have Twitter API access, you can run: <br>
 01a to hydrate the Tweets for testing and training the sentiment analysis model, and <br>
 02a to hydrate the Tweets used in the analysis (the full collection of Tweets directed at the media).

-If you do not have Twitter API access you can start with: <br> 01b to replicate model testing and training, and <br>
+If you do not have Twitter API access, you can start with: <br> 01b to replicate model testing and training, and <br>
+01c to reproduce Figure 1, and <br>
 02b to replicate the analysis for Figures 2 through 4.

 <br>